Swagger UI tutorial

 Swagger UI provides a display framework that reads an OpenAPI specification document and generates an interactive documentation website.
 The following tutorial shows you how to integrate an OpenAPI specification document into Swagger UI.

 For a more conceptual overview of OpenAPI and Swagger, see Introduction to the OpenAPI specification, or see this article I wrote for ISTC a few years ago: Implementing Swagger with API docs (PDF).
 For a step-by-step tutorial on creating an OpenAPI specification document, see the OpenAPI tutorial.
-Or for an easier approach using a visual editor to create the OpenAPI spec, see Getting started tutorial: Using Stoplight Studio to create an OpenAPI specification document.
+Or for an easier approach using a visual editor to create the OpenAPI spec, see Getting started tutorial: Using Stoplight to create an OpenAPI specification document.

 - Swagger UI overview